sjsu-library/unionist/_items/unionist--text-0174.md

 source: The Unionist
 subject: Foreign News; Miscellaneous Filler
 type: Text
-category: Unionist full issue 1833-12-19
+category: Unionist content
 articleType:
 volume: '1'
 issue: '20'
 transcription: "<em>Massacre of a Spanish Crew and Passengers.</em>—A Turkish galliot having put into a port in the island of Cyprus, on the 12<sup>th</sup>of July last, sailed thence about a fortnight afterwards.
-There were some Greek <br>sailors on board, who having had a dispute with the captain, conspired for his <br>destruction.
+There were some Greek<br>sailors on board, who having had a dispute with the captain, conspired for his<br>destruction.
-  In the end the captain, and all the crew and passengers, excepting <br>two Turkish sailors, were massacred.
-The Turks were both wounded, but during the <br>mutiny contrived to conceal themselves.
-The mutineers, having accomplished their <br>bloody—sixteen persons having been butchered—took to the boat.
-The Turkish <br>survivors, thereupon navigated the vessel back to Cyprus and gave the <br>information.
-Among those who were murdered, were Isidore Baguels, Procureur of <br>Spain, six <br><em>religueses</em>—two young men of the first family at Jerusalem—a merchant of Alexandria, and <br>two Jews.— <br><em>N.Y.
+  In the end the captain, and all the crew and passengers, excepting<br>two Turkish sailors, were massacred.
+The Turks were both wounded, but during the<br>mutiny contrived to conceal themselves.
+The mutineers, having accomplished their<br>bloody—sixteen persons having been butchered—took to the boat.
+The Turkish<br>survivors, thereupon navigated the vessel back to Cyprus and gave the<br>information.
+Among those who were murdered, were Isidore Baguels, Procureur of<br>Spain, six<br><em>religueses</em>—two young men of the first family at Jerusalem—a merchant of Alexandria, and<br>two Jews.—<br><em>N.Y.
 Com.
-Adv</em>. <br>"
+Adv</em>.<br>"
 scholarlyNotes:
 commentary:
 relatedPeople: